-- 6.3: Proposals for new, enhanced, extended and improved leisure and sport facilities within the Neighbourhood Area will be supported, subject to the following criteria being met: - (i) Appropriate built facilities for sport and recreation must be proportional to the use and, if appropriate, meet the most up-to-date requirements, based on guidance published by Sport England and the relevant sport's governing body or bodies. - (ii) Proposals must provide safe access to the highway network and appropriate levels of parking. - (iii) Proposals should not have significant adverse impacts on neighbouring properties or the surrounding natural and historic environment.
+- 6.3: Proposals for new, enhanced, extended and/or improved leisure, sport and children's play facilities within the Neighbourhood Area will be supported, subject to the following criteria being met: - (i) Appropriate built facilities for sport and recreation must be proportional to the use and, if appropriate, meet the most up-to-date requirements, based on guidance published by Sport England and the relevant sport's governing body or bodies. - (ii) Proposals must provide safe access to the highway network and appropriate levels of parking. - (iii) Proposals should not have significant adverse impacts on neighbouring properties or the surrounding natural and historic environment.